wangeditor-team/wangEditor-v5-doc/docs/en/guide/menu-config.md

     // timeout, default 10s
     timeout: 5 * 1000, // 5 秒

-    // If image's size less than xx, then insert image by base64 format.
+    // If image's size less than this, then insert image by base64 format.
 Default 0.
-    base64LimitKB: 5 * 1024 // 5kb
+    base64LimitKB: 5 // 5kb
 }
 ```